Best Electric Pole Saw Reviews and Buyer’s Guide

 Users will also receive a 1-year limited warranty from the date of purchase.
 If this model breaks, you can have it replaced or fixed for free.

 What Others Are Saying

-With over 1,000 reviews, this pole saw has received some of the highest ratings.
+This electric pole saw has received some of the highest ratings.
 Easy to use and assemble, you’ll easily be able to cut through 8 – 10” branches.
-Many users state that they prefer this model to gas-powered pole saws.
+Many users state that they prefer this model even over the gas-powered tools.

 The one concern is that this model may be slightly heavy for some users when using it for an extended period of time.
-Total weight for this model is around 11 pounds.
+The total weight for this model is around 12 pounds.

-For me, this is the best electric pole saw on the market.
-It’s affordable, powerful and can even convert to a chainsaw if needed.Read more reviews of the Remington Branch Wizard Pro at Amazon.com
+For me, this is one of the best electric pole saws on the market.
+It’s affordable, powerful and can even convert to a chainsaw if needed which is a great feature to have!

-Black and Decker pole saws are known for two things: quality and durability.
+Black and Decker is known for two things: quality and durability.
 This model is my number 2 choice and is slightly higher than the Remington, but currently still priced under $150.
 However, there is one benefit – this is a cordless pole saw.

 Normally, cordless models make me nervous because the battery life is always subpar.
 This is not the case with the LPP120.
 Featuring a 20-volt MAX lithium-ion battery, this model can cut through 100, 1.5” branches on a single charge.
 This is not quite commercial-grade longevity, but it is great for yards of all sizes.

 - The cordless model ran on 20-volt lithium batteries.